Skip to content

 • Project Short Title: SOLAR-SKIES

-• Project Long Title: Acceleration of Thin-Film Solar Innovation
+• Project Full Title: Accelerating Thin-Film Solar Innovation

-• Call for Proposals: Energy Research 2024 FTI – Focus Initiatives
+• Call: Energy Research 2024 – FTI Focus Initiatives

 • Project Partners:

-• AIT Austrian Institute of Technology GmbH (Consortium Leader)
+• AIT Austrian Institute of Technology GmbH (Consortium Lead)

 • PhysTech Coating Technology GmbH